wuweinero/mini-ai-pilot/README.md

 ![Demonstration Gif](./demo.gif)

 ## Features 🔥
-- Supports Openai API
+- Compatible with OpenAI API
-- Supports Local LLM
+- Works with Local LLM
-- Supports code completion
+- Provides code completion
-- Supports chat functionality
+- Includes chat functionality
-- Supports question and answer for selected code
+- Offers question and answer support for selected code
-- Supports Windows systems
+- Compatible with Windows systems

 ## Installation ⬇️
 - Search for "Mini AI Pilot" in the Visual Studio Code extension market and click to install.